-Cuj – winemaker from Croatian Tuscany
+Cuj: winemaker from Croatian Tuscany

-Our wines are not made in the wine cellar but in the vineyard.
-That is a short summary of the philosophy behind CUJ winery, situated in Istria, the Northern part of the Croatian Adriatic coast.
+“Our wines are not made in the wine cellar but in the vineyard.”
+That summarizes the philosophy behind CUJ winery in Istria, the northern part of the Croatian Adriatic coast.

-Enologist and owner of the CUJ winery, Danijel Kraljević, has a precise description of what a glass of CUJ wine consists of – 70-80 percent is made in the vineyard, 20 percent is made in the wine cellar and the rest comes from his masterful touch.
+Enologist and owner of the CUJ winery, Danijel Kraljević, has a precise description of what a glass of CUJ wine consists of – 70-80 percent is made in the vineyard, 20 percent is made in the wine cellar, and the rest comes from his masterful touch.

-The terroir – present, but immeasurable, as they like to stress it at CUJ – red, grey and dark soil, is what makes their wines special.
+The terroir – present but immeasurable, as they like to stress it at CUJ – red, grey and dark soil, is what makes their wines special.
 The three kinds of soil are represented by the red, light grey, and dark gray squares on the bottle labels.

 It is these varieties that present the greatest inspiration and challenge to Kraljević.

 The CUJ winery unites not only the sky and the earth but also family tradition and the art and craft of contemporary wine production.
 In 2006 a new cellar and oil mill in Farnažine near Umag were built, thus allowing CUJ to expand production and market within and beyond Croatia.

-The best way to get introduced not only to CUJ but to Istrian wines in general is CUJ Malvasia, a fresh wine of fruity citric aromas.
+The best way to get introduced to CUJ and Istrian wines, in general, is CUJ Malvasia, a fresh wine of fruity, citric aromas.
 A step further for the curious wine lover would be CUJ Baština, also made from Malvasia grapes through a selection of the healthiest bunches.

 For the grapes to give the wine all their complexity, this wine underwent an extended 15-day maceration with frequent aromatizing without using sulfur.